 Then we jump back in a car and drive to the women’s empowerment group – you’ll see our avocado project where we grow fruits to give the sick kids, you’ll meet the ladies who are part of our domestic violence sufferers group and hear how they are fighting back to make a better life.
 They cooked lunch for you.

 If you ever wanted to hear about the raw realities of life you will hear it.
-These ladies, dressed in traditional clothes take you running as a group (it is a slow jog and they sing songs constantly as we travel) through the forest and show you their mud homes, how they live, and give you a sample of Kenyan life.
+These ladies, dressed in traditional clothes take you running as a group (it is a slow jog and they sing songs constantly as we travel) through our adjoining natural forest (lots of monkeys and an amazing array of birds) and they will show you their mud homes, how they live, and give you a sample of Kenyan life.
 Get ready to plant more trees, milk a cow, run with the ladies back around the village and see their domestic life in full.